From Internet Shenanigans to Strategic Tradecraft

 Dueling in the Dark

-- They don’t see the nights we stayed up keeping systems secure.
+- Don’t see the nights we stayed up keeping systems secure.

-- They don’t realize that without people like us, they’d be far more vulnerable.
+- Don’t realize that without people like us, they’d be far more vulnerable.

-- They assume cybersecurity is something to fear instead of something to trust.
+- Assume cybersecurity is something to fear instead of something to trust.

 And that’s why the work is so important.
 Education bridges the gap between knowledge and fear.